awesomesmallwolf/MERN-Stack-demo/README.md

 # fullstack demo :wave:
 my fullstack project to participate in  xaldigital

-# pre requirements
+# pre requirements :technologist:

 - you need to have docker installed

-# how to run
+# how to run :brain:

 to run local with docker compose
-- open cmd console at root folder
+- open cmd console at root folder :footprints:
-- docker-compose up --build
+- docker-compose up --build :footprints:
 - wait for it to finish creating all the images
-- be patient, it takes a while :sweat_smile:
+- be patient, it takes a while :sweat_smile: :snail: :snail:

 las imagenes que se van a crear son las siguientes:
 - xald-app : front-end react